by Attorney William Bronchick

 Real estate agents have a valuable source of potential deals for the real estate investor – the Multiple Listing Service.
 Unfortunately, real estate agents have a monopoly on this information in many parts of the country, so they may be a necessary part of an investor’s game plan.

-Dealing with real estate agents can be difficult as an investor.
+Dealing with real estate agents can be difficult as an investor, especially if you are new to the game.
 Agents prefer home buyers with cash to put down, good credit and conventional buying power.
-Their interest is getting a commission with as little hassle as possible.
+Their main interest is getting a commission with as little hassle as possible.
 Most agents have never done a creative real estate transaction with an investor, so they are not often receptive to unusual offers.
 Most agents equate a “nothing down” offer with a buyer who is not serious.
 If you are a newer investor, just starting out, having a trusted advisor or mentor can be a huge help!

 You cannot present an offer with a $50 earnest money and expect an agent to take you seriously.
 You can expect to pay at least $500 as earnest money to get their attention.
 If you are presenting a solid cash offer, you should put up more money.
 If you are concerned with losing your earnest money, consider using a promissory note.